 The Agency shall have the right to discharge, suspend, and/or take any disciplinary action against an employee for just cause.
 If the employee believes such action was taken without cause the matter may be appealed as provided herein.
 These disciplinary procedures do not apply to probationary employees.
-Discipline may progress through the various steps or may begin at any step, depending upon the scriousness of the infraction.
-This process supersedes the procedures established in the Personnel Policies for discipline, with the exception for the reasons for termination listed below and paid administrative leave in policy 265.
-The timelines specified in Article 6 may be extended by mutual agreement of the parties.
+Discipline may progress through the various steps or may begin at any step, depending upon the seriousness of the infraction.
+This process supersedes the procedures established in the Personnel Policies for discipline, with the exception of Personnel Policies explicitly incorporated herein and Section V of the Corrective Discipline policy 355 outlining the Agency's option to initiate paid administrative leave in connection with disciplinary action.
+The time lines specified in Article 6 may be extended by mutual agreement of the parties.